qazi-haris/cv/README.md

 # cv
-Curriculum vitae of the user
+Curriculum vitae of the user based only on basic HTML